Human After All: Remix album

 Human After All: Remixes, comprising remixes by musicians such as Soulwax and Justice, was released on 29 March 2006 exclusively in Japan.
 On 17 June 2014, it was reissued in Japan with four additional bonus tracks.
 On 9 August, it was released digitally internationally for the first time, with an additional remix of "Technologic" by Le Knight Club.
-It will be released on vinyl in November 2025, the year of the original album's 20th anniversary.
+A vinyl pressing was released on November 28, 2025 to coincide with the album's 20th anniversary.